delchevm/RNN_model_Twitter_Sentiment/README.md

 The inputs were pre-processed by remove punctuation, tokenised and vectorised with tf.keras.layers.experimental.preprocessing.TextVectorization.

-The model uses a bidirectional RNN, increasing the performance as inputs are processed from start to end, but also backwards.
+The model uses a bidirectional RNN, increasing the performance as inputs are processed front to back and back to front.
 The model structure is shown below:

 Layer (type)   -              Output Shape       -       Param #
 _________________________________________________________________